pauln415/puppet-docs/source/guides/best_practices.markdown

 When naming classes, a class that disables ssh should be inherited from the ssh class and be named "ssh::disabled"

-Style
+Coding Style
 -----

-For recommendations on syntax and formatting, follow the [Style Guide](./style.html)
+For recommendations on syntax and formatting, follow the [Manifest Style Guide](./manifest_style.html)

 Classes Vs Defined Types
 ------------------------